95trading/notpixel-auto/README.md

-# 🕔🪂 Airdrop Hunt Coloring NotPixel - Official Notcoin Team [Auto Script Free]
+# 🪂 Airdrop NotPixel - Official Notcoin Team [Script Free]

 **NotPixel** is supported by Pavel Duvov and the **NOTCOIN** and **DOGS** teams, ensuring reliability and quality.